-WIC Overseas, the Special Supplemental Nutrition Program for Women, Infants and Children for those U.S. citizen living overseas
+WIC Overseas is the Special Supplemental Nutrition Program for Women, Infants and Children for those U.S. citizen living overseas.

 Who Gets WIC and How to Apply Information about the Women, Infants and Children Program

 WIC Contacts: State Agencies, Nutrition Coordinators & Breastfeeding Coordinators

 Food Banks in every state serve hundreds of churches and other nonprofit agencies in distributing free food to those in need.
 We have listed few food bank websites in your state at the link above to help you.

 Food Stamps and Other Nutrition Programs provides information on the US Department of Agriculture's Food Stamp Program including eligibility, where to apply for food stamps and other federal nutrition programs such as WIC.